laurent-greyling/lockr/README.md

 ## Setup Identity Server and Login

 For signin we preferably want to use `Azure Active Directory` to login as it allows us not to write our own authentication code to create secure user profiles.
-For this excersice we will not create new users, we assume you have an Azure Account with a `Default Active Directory` setup with yourself as an owner or already registered users.
+For this excersice we will not create new users (Test users as mentioned later can be used), we assume you have an Azure Account with a `Default Active Directory` setup with yourself as an owner or already registered users.

 ### 1. Run the `Initialize-LockrEnvironment` script